 rows property equals 1 the factory creates a single-line input element.
 If

 rows is more than 1 the factory creates a multiline text area.
-Factory classes extend AbstractFieldFactory which can handle all .
+Factory classes extend AbstractFieldFactory which can handle all common field properties .

 A field class is only needed if you cannot find a single Vaadin field that meets your requirements.
 Simple fields such as Text do not have a field class - the factory class simply creates the matching Vaadin field directly.
 However, more complex fields need a field class.